 Furthermore, the study found that 37% of all tenants genuinely felt that repairs could wait until it was an emergency.
 This means landlords can expect expensive trouble from more than one-third of all renters.

-What Can I do About Tardy Tenants?
+What Can I Do About Tardy Tenants?

 Of course, you’re going to want excellent landlord insurance to protect you against tardy tenants with this attitude.